Overwatering

 It is very common to see compacted soils underneath shade trees.
 Over watering a lawn causes soil compaction.

 Overwatering a lawn can be damaging for several reasons, as it disrupts the natural balance and health of the grass and soil.
-Here’s why overwatering is harmful:
+Here’s why overwatering is so harmful!

 Fungal Infections: Many lawn diseases, like mold, mildew, and fungi (e.g., brown patch or necrotic ring spot), thrive in overly moist conditions.